-Portland State to Disarm Its Campus Safety Officers
+Portland State Delays the Disarming of Its Campus Safety Officers

 Although PSU officers will no longer carry firearms, they will continue to be sworn officers with investigative and arrest capabilities.
 They will carry Tasers.